 The way you present your artwork matters

-Be sure that everything else in your portfolio is a work is neatly presented.
+Be sure that everything in your portfolio is neatly presented.
 This means no white backgrounds, no dirty fingerprints, no random sketchbook drawings, no ripped edges, no half finished figures, etc. It takes very little time (sometimes just a few minutes!) to clean up your presentation.
 The same drawing presented in a neat way vs. in a messy way can make or break the impression your artwork gives off.

 Look at the difference between these two versions of this portrait drawing: one drawing shows the clips on the drawing, the easel, random stuff in the background, etc.

 A crop in Photoshop which takes just a few seconds gets rid of all that clutter in the image so we can focus see the artwork very clearly.